EPCCed/archer2-advanced-use-of-lammps/_episodes/02-lammps-performance.md

     template will be copied by the `in.lammps` file to generate our simulation box.

+> ## Why ethanol?
+>
+> The `in.ethanol` LAMMPS input that we are using for this exercise is an
+> easily edited benchmark script used within EPCC to test system performance.
+> The intention of this script is to be easy to edit and alter when running on
+> very varied core/node counts.
+By editing the `X_LENGTH`, `Y_LENGTH`, and
+> `Z_LENGTH` variables, you can increase the box size substantially.
+As to the
+> choice of molecule, we wanted something small and with partial charges --
+> ethanol seemed to fit both of those.
+{: .callout}

 To submit your first job on ARCHER2, please run:

 ```bash